-Each year, SSU sponsors hundreds of seminars, workshops, lectures, conferences, exhibits, and other public programs.
-In addition, thousands of North Bay residents attend public performances on campus each year, produced or sponsored by the Center for Performing Arts.
+Each year, SSU sponsors hundreds of seminars, workshops, lectures, conferences, exhibits and other public programs.
+In addition, thousands of North Bay residents attend public performances on campus each year, produced or sponsored by the Department of Music and the Department of Theatre Arts & Dance.
 The University Art Gallery and University Library Gallery are major attractions for local artists, hosting numerous exhibits each year.
-Additionally, with the opening of the Green Music Center in the Fall of 2012, great strides have been made in bringing culturally significant atists, lecturerers and workshops to North Bay residents and students.
+Additionally, with the opening of the Green Music Center in 2012, great strides have been made in bringing culturally significant atists, lecturerers and workshops to North Bay residents and students.

 |Type of Instructor||Number||Percentage|

 *Sonoma State University recognizes gender identification beyond the male/female binary, but does not identify some gender identification groups with fewer than 10 members.

 American Indian/Alaskan Native

 |State Tax Allocation||$87.6 million||64%|

 |Expenses (by Division)|